 Providing puppies with the opportunity to exercise is a very important aspect of their care.
-Apart from providing various health benefits, exercising may also provide a good opportunity for your puppy to socialise with other puppies and dogs which is vital for their behavioural development.
+Apart from providing various health benefits, exercising also provides a good opportunity for your puppy to socialise with other puppies and dogs and friendly people too, which is vital for their behavioural development.
+Check with your vet when your puppy can safely go to the park in relation to their vaccination status.

 - Avoiding over-exercising and over-exertion is especially important whilst your puppy is growing.
-Over-exercising puppies can adversely impact upon their musculoskeletal development and this is of particular concern in large and giant breed puppies.
+Over-exercising puppies can affect bone and muscle development and this is of particular concern in large and giant breed puppies, e.g. Great Danes, Mastiffs etc

 Off the lead (running freely):